Search the Health Library

 To meet the needs of the growing population of obese obstetrical patients at The Johns Hopkins Hospital, the Nutrition in Pregnancy Clinic was initiated in fall 2011.
 Both in the short and long term, obese women and their offspring have significant health risks.

-Patients with a BMI > 30 but without significant co-morbidities receive intensive nutrition counseling and other indicated testing in a clinic with dedicated registered dieticians, social workers and Maternal-Fetal Medicine attendings.
-Patients with significant co-morbidites are seen in the High Risk Obstetric Clinic.
+Patients with a body mass index (BMI) of 30 or over but without significant comorbidities receive intensive nutrition counseling and other indicated testing in a clinic with dedicated registered dieticians, social workers, a nurse practitioner and a maternal-fetal medicine specialist attending.
+Patients with significant comorbidities are seen in the High-Risk Obstetric Clinic.

-The purpose of the clinic is to: 1) provide comprehensive prenatal care to this population, recognizing their risks in pregnancy 2) provide teaching to trainees (medical students and residents) in an attempt to heighten their awareness of this often neglected problem and its consequences, and 3) to establish a cohort of patients who may be invited to participate in research protocols with the ultimate aim of setting standards of care for management of obesity in pregnancy that are evidence based.
+The purpose of the clinic is to provide comprehensive prenatal care to obese women by recognizing their specific risks in pregnancy, provide teaching to trainees — medical students and residents — in an attempt to heighten awareness of this often neglected problem and its consequences, and establish a cohort of patients who may be invited to participate in research protocols, with the ultimate aim of setting standards of care for management of obesity in pregnancy that are evidence-based.